 Taking the plunge without thoughtful planning can complicate the transition to digital printing.
 Some customers get so frustrated that they completely abandon their new equipment.
 Others simply take much longer than necessary to get through the learning curve and start making money.
 Since we’re here to help you succeed, we humbly submit this comprehensive Basic Guide to Digital Printing.
+Check Rancho Bernardo printing for more information.

 Here you’ll find some pointers on what to consider before you choose a digital print solution, and what common mistakes to avoid after you’ve chosen your new printer.